powerhousepro69/videoinfox/readme.md

          Copy a video url to the clipboard then press enter to verify validity.
          Then  p   to download and autoplay.

 <br />
 PLAY DIRECTORY

 Autoplay directory one level deep.
-Option to quit on video end or player quit.

-*Videoinfox autoplay features: &nbsp; Play Directory, Autoplay, Start and Resume*
+Option to quit on video end or player quit. *Videoinfox autoplay features: &nbsp; Play Directory, Autoplay, Start and Resume*

 ![Play Directory](https://github.com/powerhousepro69/videoinfox/blob/main/screenshots/PLAY-DIRECTORY.png)

 <br />
 INTERMISSION SCREEN.
 Initially set to 10 seconds.
 Time can be changed in Settings.
 Applies to Play Directory, Autoplay, Start, and Resume

 ![Quit Play Directory](https://github.com/powerhousepro69/videoinfox/blob/main/screenshots/PD-QUIT.png)

-#### Yt-dlp integration for easy download of a single url, a list of url's or a queue of multiple url lists.
+#### Yt-dlp integration: Download a single url, a list of url's, a queue of multiple url lists and download Playlists.

+        BUILD DOWNLOAD LISTS WITHOUT LEAVING YOUR BROWSER.

         Download and update Yt-dlp in Videoinfox.

         Download Only: Yt-dlp with no arguments.
 Download clipboard only.
 No autoplay.